Prigg v. Pennsylvania: Effects

 Story's phrase "unless prohibited by state legislation" was a catalyst for a number of personal liberty laws enacted by Pennsylvania and other Northern states.
-The laws prohibited state officials from interfering with runaway or fugitive slaves in any capacity.
+The laws prohibited state officials from enforcing the Fugitive Slave Clause.
 Runaways could not be caught or incarcerated by state action, cases could not be heard in state courts, and no assistance could be offered by state officials to those wishing to recapture slaves.
 The Fugitive Slave Act still stood, but its enforcement was left to the federal government in these cases.

 Such an emphatic refusal to uphold the Fugitive Slave Act was viewed in the Southern states as a brazen violation of the federal compact.
 A constituent complained by letter to South Carolina Senator John C. Calhoun that the new personal liberty laws "rendered slave property utterly insecure" and constituted a "flagrant violation of the spirit of the U.S. Constitution".

 Increasing sectional tension over slavery resulted in the Compromise of 1850, which covered several issues related to the status of territories acquired in the Mexican–American War.
-The South allowed California to enter the Union as a free state, but the Northern states would have to agree to a strengthened Fugitive Slave Act, which required law enforcement in free states to cooperate in the capture and return of fugitive slaves within their borders.
+The South allowed California to enter the Union as a free state, but the Northern states would have to agree to a strengthened Fugitive Slave Act, which required law enforcement in free states to cooperate in the capture and rendition of fugitive slaves within their borders.

 The South had been forced to look to the federal government for a national solution.
 The Supreme Court had pledged itself in advance to support such a solution although aware that many persons in the North would certainly be mobilized against it.
 In addition, people began to believe that the Court was uniquely qualified to soothe the growing agitation over slavery.

 However, the Liberty Party platform of 1843 (which was adopted in advance of the 1844 presidential election) condemned the Prigg v.
 Pennsylvania decision and said that the ruling nullified habeas corpus protection for free blacks and took away their "whole legal security of personal freedom."